 It is of fundamental importance that the whole Catholic community should understand and accept, in mind and heart, this essential truth: what we call “Safeguarding,” or how we keep everyone safe within our Catholic community, come from the very heart of the message of God’s love made visible in his Son, our Lord Jesus Christ.

-Diocesan Safeguarding Advisor
+Diocesan Safeguarding Administrator

 Diocesan Team Representative, Diocesan Risk Assessment for Protection of Children and Vulnerable Adults

-Fr.
-Roddy Johnston V.G
+Canon Roddy Johnston V.G

 National Safeguarding Co-ordinator

 64 Aitken Street